 The Energy sector.
-Within the QA procedures of the NIR the Energy sector categories have been analyzed by experts of the Public Organization "Bureau of complex analysis and forecasts "BIAF", as reflected in the relevant review.
+Within the QA procedures of the NIR the Energy sector categories have been analyzed by experts of the National Academy of Sciences of Ukraine.
 Provided comments were taken into account, if possible.

-The Industrial processes and product use sector have been analyzed by experts of the Public Organization "Bureau of complex analysis and forecasts "BIAF", as reflected in the relevant review.
+The Industrial processes and product use sector have been analyzed by experts of the National Academy of Sciences of Ukraine.
 Provided comments were taken into account.

-The Agriculture sector received remarks from the National Academy of Agrarian Sciences of Ukraine and National Scientific Centre "Institute of Agriculture of the National Academy of Agrarian Sciences of Ukraine", which will be taken into account, if possible.
+The Agriculture sector received remarks from the National Academy of Sciences of Ukraine, which were taken into account, if possible.